Laboratory Date of Service Policy

 - The test was reasonable and medically necessary for the treatment of an illness.

-If all of the requirements are met, the DOS of the test must be the date the test was performed, which effectively separates the laboratory test from the hospital outpatient encounter.
-As a result, the laboratory performing the test must bill Medicare directly for the test, instead of seeking payment from the hospital outpatient department.
+If all of the requirements are met, the DOS of the test must be the date the test was performed, which effectively unbundles the laboratory test from the hospital outpatient encounter.
+As a result, the test is not considered a hospital outpatient service for which the hospital must bill Medicare and for which the performing laboratory must seek payment from the hospital, but rather a laboratory test under the Clinical Laboratory Fee Schedule for which the performing laboratory must bill Medicare directly.

 A list of specific laboratory test Healthcare Common Procedure Coding System (HCPCS) codes subject to this new exception to laboratory DOS policy may be found in the Downloads section below.
 Please note that this list is updated quarterly as appropriate.